dawidlashmann/Ray-Tracer/README.md

 It has allowed me to connect my two passions - programming and 3D graphics (i.e. Blender3D)
 ## Using the code
 * To change the parameters of a render, you have to look at the beggining of the `main` function
+* The parameters not only concern the final image properties (i.e. resolution, sampling, etc.), but also the camera's (i.e. aperture, focus, etc.)
 * To render it, you have to compile all the files first, and then run the output file
 * The `main.cpp` file has most of the needed comments, although rest of the files are without them, so reading these files might be rather challenging
 * If the code is not using the desired number of avaiable threads, I advise to check the `.config` files first

 ## Example Render
 The slight grainy feeling is due small number of sampling and depth I choose, to reduce rendering duration.